Robert-van-Engelen/Forth500/manual.md

 thrown.
 If that happens, call `close` and `release` to close the file and release memory.

-Slurping a file from the E: or F: drive is even simpler, since the file size is known.
-We can pre-allocate memory space and gulp the whole file at once into this space.
-Accordingly, we can make the following changes:
+Slurping a file from the E: or F: drive is much simpler.
+Since the file size is known, we can pre-allocate memory space and gulp the whole file at once into this space.
+We can make the following changes accordingly:

     : data      ( -- c-addr u ) fp @ fz @ ;
     : gulp      fz @ ALLOT data fh @ READ-FILE THROW ;